atridey1993/rare-event-ml-classification/README.md

-# Rare-Event ML Classification in Noisy, Imbalanced Data
+# Rare-Event Detection with Machine Learning in Noisy, Imbalanced Data

 ## Overview
-This project demonstrates an end-to-end machine learning pipeline for detecting rare signals in noisy, highly imbalanced datasets.
-It is inspired by workflows where synthetic events are generated, signal and background classes are simulated, simple rule-based selections are benchmarked, and machine learning models are used to improve classification performance.
+This project implements an end-to-end machine learning pipeline for detecting rare signals in noisy and highly imbalanced datasets.
+It is inspired by simulation-driven workflows where signal and background events are generated, baseline selections are applied, and machine learning models are used to improve classification performance.

-The goal is to show practical skills in:
+The goal is to demonstrate practical skills in:
-- simulation-driven analytics
+- simulation-driven data analysis
 - feature engineering
 - imbalanced classification
 - model comparison
-- evaluation with both ML metrics and significance-style measures
+- domain-aware evaluation

+---

 ## Motivation
-Many real-world classification tasks involve subtle signals hidden inside dominant background noise.
-This project reproduces that setting with synthetic collider-inspired observables and compares:
+Many real-world problems involve detecting weak signals embedded in large background noise.
+This project reproduces that setting and compares:

-- a baseline cut-based strategy
+- a baseline cut-based selection
-- XGBoost
+- XGBoost classifier
-- a neural network classifier
+- Neural network classifier

+---

 ## Methods
-- Synthetic rare-event data generation
-- Train/validation/test split
-- Feature scaling
-- Baseline cut-based selection
-- XGBoost classifier
-- MLP neural network classifier
-- Evaluation with ROC-AUC, F1-score, precision, recall
-- Significance-style scan using \( S/\sqrt{B} \)

-## Repository Structure
-- `src/data_generation.py` : synthetic event generation
-- `src/preprocess.py` : train/test split and scaling
-- `src/train_models.py` : baseline + ML models
-- `src/evaluate.py` : metrics, significance scan, plots
-- `main.py` : runs the full pipeline

-## Example Features
-The synthetic dataset includes collider-inspired variables such as:
+### Data
+Synthetic dataset with signal vs background classes using collider-inspired observables:
-- transverse momentum-like observables
+- transverse momentum-like variables
 - missing-energy-like variable
 - invariant-mass-like variable
 - angular separation
-- event activity
+- event activity and jet-inspired features

-- jet substructure-inspired features
+### Models
+- Baseline: rule-based cut selection
-- detector-response-inspired energy fraction
+- XGBoost

-## Skills Demonstrated
-- Python
+- Neural Network (MLP)

-- machine learning
-- feature engineering
-- imbalanced classification
-- evaluation and validation
+### Evaluation
-- simulation-driven data science
+- ROC-AUC
+- Precision, Recall, F1-score
+- Threshold-based sensitivity proxy inspired by signal/background analysis

+---

+## Sensitivity Proxy (Important Note)
+This project includes a simple threshold-based sensitivity proxy using signal and background yields for illustration purposes.

+This is **not a full statistical significance calculation**.
+In realistic analyses, discovery sensitivity depends on:
-- scientific and statistical reasoning
+- likelihood-based statistical treatment
+- systematic uncertainties
+- full event modeling

+Here, the proxy is used only to provide an intuitive comparison between models in a rare-event setting.

+---

 ## Results
-The ML models are expected to outperform the simple baseline selection in identifying rare signals under strong class imbalance.
-The project also shows how to compare models using both standard ML metrics and a significance-style metric relevant for rare-event detection.
+Machine learning models (XGBoost and neural network) outperform the baseline cut-based method in detecting rare signals in noisy, imbalanced data.
+The sensitivity proxy provides an additional comparison of model performance alongside standard ML metrics.

+---

-## Future Extensions
+## Repository Structure
-- hyperparameter optimization
-- SHAP-based explainability
-- calibration analysis
-- Keras/TensorFlow deep neural network
-- dashboard or lightweight app for model inspection